Statement of Compliance with the QCA Corporate Governance Code

 1. Establish a strategy and business model which promote long-term value for shareholders

-The strategy and business operations of the Group are set out in the 2022 Strategic Report on pages 6 to 19.
+The strategy and business operations of the Group are set out in the FY2024 Strategic Report on pages 9 to 28.

 The Executive Directors are responsible for the leadership and day-to-day management of the Group.
 This includes formulating and recommending the Group’s long-term strategy for Board approval and then executing the approved strategy.